Custody or Visitation Interference FAQs

-If your ex does fail to return the kids, his actions break both criminal and civil law, and also violate the custody and visitation orders that you have in place.
-At this point, the police can step in to recover the children, and they can charge your ex-husband with kidnapping.
-You can also sue him for damages.
+If your ex does fail to return the kids, their actions break both criminal and civil law, and also violate the custody and visitation orders that you have in place.
+At this point, the police can step in to recover the children, and they can charge your ex with kidnapping.
+You can also sue for damages.

 Unfortunately, there isn't an easy answer for this question.
 State law controls, and states differ greatly when it comes to relocation issues.
 Some states protect the non-custodial parent's right to maintain an ongoing relationship with their children, while other states protect the custodial parent's right to relocate for employment or family reasons.

-Try to reason with your ex-wife by explaining your desire to keep seeing your children regularly and laying out your financial limitations.
+Try to reason with your ex by explaining your desire to keep seeing your children regularly and laying out your financial limitations.
 If this doesn't work, you should probably consult with your attorney to learn more about the laws in your state.

 It's best to comply with visitation order, lest you commit visitation interference, anger a judge, and risk having to give up some of your custodial rights.
 You can provide what the baby needs, and you can also firmly suggest that the father purchase the necessary supplies.
 Unless the visitation order explicitly states that the father must buy certain items, however, he isn't legally required to do so.

 Consider going back to court to modify the visitation order.
 Judges will usually require parents to have all reasonable items for the care of the baby.